 Château Blois’ is a mixture of several architectural styles as many of it royal inhabitants expanded it to place their own taste and stamp on the principal palace of the French kings.
 The royal fleur-de-lis features prominently as do the porcupine of Louis XII and the fire-breathing salamander of Francis I.

 The most interesting architectural elements to see in Chateau Blois are the Gothic courtyard with an early Renaissance octagonal staircase constructed by King Francis I during the early sixteenth century.
-Much of the wall decorations are original but the furniture are mostly of the period but not originally part of the palace.
-Also note the secret cabinets in the walls of the study of Queen Catherine de Medici’s study.
+Much of the wall decorations are original but the furniture is mostly of the period but not originally part of the palace.
+Also, note the secret cabinets in the walls of the study of Queen Catherine de Medici’s study.

 Amboise & Da Vinci in the Loire Valley, France